Author: leonid ilijc brezhnev Date: Subject: [Cerchio] Esser: Repression in Haiti (fwd)

 >Bernstein: Today we continue our drumbeat coverage of the situation

 >on the ground in Haiti.
-While it’s difficult to get a clear picture
+While its difficult to get a clear picture

 >of the extent of the killings, arrests, kidnappings, torture and